 How might we reimagine short-term jobs to create long-term career pathways for youth?

-I’ve also been conducting one-time ideation workshops with different worksites (sometimes at their workplace and sometimes at the MICA Center for Social Design, where the workshop always ends in a ball pit photo shoot!) to inform the creation of an introductory professional skills curriculum and toolkit.
+- Collaborative youth and community co-design sessions to support final deliverables (sometimes at their workplace and sometimes at the MICA Center for Social Design, where the workshop always ends in a ball pit photo shoot!) to inform the creation of an introductory professional skills curriculum and toolkit